Fed's Yellen sees stronger case for interest rate hike

 Fed Governor Jerome Powell told Bloomberg Television on Friday the central bank could afford to be patient and that he wanted to see inflation rise before lifting rates.

-"When we see progress toward 2 percent inflation and a tightening in the labour market and growth strong enough to support all that, we should take the opportunity," Powell said.
+"When we see progress toward 2 percent inflation and a tightening in the labor market and growth strong enough to support all that, we should take the opportunity," Powell said.
+(Full Story)

 In her speech, Yellen noted that Fed officials have a wide range of views on where rates will likely be in the coming years.
 She said current forecasts imply a 70 percent probability they will be between 0 percent and 3.75 percent at the end of 2017.